When you’re a US citizen working in Canada, there are certain rules that must be followed when paying tax.

 Most US citizens working in Canada are entitled to a tax-free allowance (or personal tax credit), which allows an individual to earn up to $12,069 without paying tax.

-Your eligibility for personal tax credits is calculated on a form called TD1 (you fill this out when you start a new job in Canada).
+Your eligibility for personal tax credits is calculated on a form called a TD1 form (you fill this out when you start a new job in Canada).

 If you earned income from outside Canada in the same tax year (January – December) that you earned income from Canadian sources, then you might not be entitled to claim the personal tax credits.

 You should factor this rule in when you’re filling in your TD1 form.
-In a case where you didn’t earn 90 percent of your income in Canada for that year, you should enter 0 in box 13 and tick ‘No’ on the non-resident question on the form.
+In a case where you don’t expect to earn 90 percent of your income in Canada for that year, you should enter 0 in box 13 and tick ‘No’ on the non-resident question on the form.